-The strength of the Acton Green CA Appraisal and Management Plan relies on the knowledge and commitment of, residents, and other key stakeholders.
+The strength of the Ealing Green CA Appraisal and Management Plan relies on the knowledge and commitment of business owners, residents, and other key stakeholders.

-Both documents have been produced in partnership with members of the local community who have provided the authors of this work with the expert views and knowledge to help positively shape the future of the CA. Wider views will be sought for both the Appraisal and Management Plan during the next five-years, before next CA's review.
+Both documents have been produced in partnership with members of the local community who have provided the authors of this work with their expert views and knowledge to help positively shape the future of the CA. Wider views will be sought for both the Appraisal and Management Plan, during the next five-year period before the next CA's review.